 1 cup butter, softened

-2 TB milk (use coconut milk or cows milk)
+2 tablespoon milk (use coconut milk or cows milk)

 Preheat oven to 350 degrees F.

 Zest and juice one medium lemon.
 It should yield approximately 3/4 TB zest and 1/4 cup juice.
-Always zest first with a microplane, then cut in half and juice.
+Always zest first with a Microplane or similar zester, then cut in half and juice.

 Add the zest and juice to the cup of milk and set aside while you start the batter.
 The lemon will curdle the milk so it is the consistency of buttermilk, nice and thick.

-Note: If you are using a stand mixer for your batter, go ahead and start the butter, oil and sugar first (next step) and do your sifting while it’s doing the mixing.
-If you are using a hand mixer, do the sifting first and set aside so it’s ready to go since your hands will be busy through the mixing.
+Note: If you are using a stand mixer for your batter, go ahead and start the butter, oil, and sugar first (next step) and do your sifting while it’s doing the mixing.
+If you are using a hand mixer, do the sifting first and set aside so it’s ready to go since your hands will be busy throughout the mixing.

-Using a stand mixer with paddle attachment or hand electric mixer, cream together the sugar, butter and oil on medium-high speed until light and fluffy.
+Using a stand mixer with paddle attachment or an electric hand mixer, cream together the sugar, butter, and oil on medium-high speed until light and fluffy.

 Crack eggs and extra yolks into a separate bowl before adding to the batter.

-Mix in one third of the flour mixture and beat on low speed until fully combined (but no more than than, you don’t want to over-mix once you start adding the flour).
+Mix in one-third of the flour mixture and beat on low speed until fully combined (but no more than that, you don’t want to over-mix once you start adding the flour).